 Market Leaders Profiled |

-IBM Corporation, Microsoft Corporation Google LLC (Alphabet Inc.), Amazon Web Services (AWS), NVIDIA Corporation, Intel Corporation, Oracle Corporation, SAS Institute Inc., Siemens Healthineers, Cerner Corporation (Oracle Health), and Others., and Others. |
+IBM Corporation, Microsoft Corporation, Google LLC (Alphabet Inc.), Amazon Web Services (AWS), NVIDIA Corporation, Intel Corporation, Oracle Corporation, SAS Institute Inc., Siemens Healthineers, Cerner Corporation (Oracle Health), and Others. |

-Disease and Syndromic Surveillance segment is leading with the dominant share of the market from past few years.
-This prominence stems from the critical role AI plays in monitoring and analyzing health data to detect disease patterns and potential outbreaks promptly.
+The disease and syndromic surveillance segment held the dominating position in the global AI in epidemiology market in 2023 due to the critical role AI plays in monitoring and analyzing health data to detect disease patterns and potential outbreaks promptly.
 For instance, during the COVID-19 pandemic, AI-driven surveillance systems were instrumental in tracking the virus's spread, enabling timely public health interventions.
-The ability of AI to process vast amounts of data from various sources, such as electronic health records and social media, enhances the accuracy and speed of disease detection that makes suitable for modern epidemiological practices.
+The ability of AI to process vast amounts of data from various sources, such as electronic health records and social media, enhances the accuracy and speed of disease detection and makes it suitable for modern epidemiological practices.

-Latin America holds a smaller share of approximately 5% but is steadily advancing, with a projected CAGR of 24%.
+Latin America holds a smaller share of the global market.
+However, Latin America is expected to grow at a healthy CAGR during the forecast period.
 Brazil leads the region by utilizing AI tools for managing vector-borne diseases such as dengue and Zika.
 Mexico also invests in AI technologies to strengthen epidemiological monitoring.
-Although challenges like limited infrastructure persist where the region’s focus on digital health solutions and government initiatives is driving the growth rate of the market.
+However, challenges like limited infrastructure persist, and the region’s focus on digital health solutions and government initiatives is driving the growth rate of the market.

-Companies playing a prominent role in the global AI in epidemiology market include IBM Corporation, Microsoft Corporation Google LLC (Alphabet Inc.), Amazon Web Services (AWS), NVIDIA Corporation, Intel Corporation, Oracle Corporation, SAS Institute Inc., Siemens Healthineers, Cerner Corporation (Oracle Health), and Others.
+Companies playing a prominent role in the global AI in epidemiology market include IBM Corporation, Microsoft Corporation, Google LLC (Alphabet Inc.), Amazon Web Services (AWS), NVIDIA Corporation, Intel Corporation, Oracle Corporation, SAS Institute Inc., Siemens Healthineers, Cerner Corporation (Oracle Health), and Others.

 The AI in Epidemiology market is highly competitive, driven by rapid technological advancements, increased demand for real-time disease monitoring, and the adoption of AI-driven tools across healthcare sectors.
 Major technology companies like IBM, Microsoft, and Google dominate the market by providing robust AI platforms tailored for epidemiological applications, such as disease forecasting and genomic analysis.
 These firms leverage their expertise in machine learning, natural language processing, and cloud computing to enable advanced data integration and modeling.